Ramgarhia: Sikh period

 Ramgarhia Sikhs originate from the Tarkhan (carpenter) caste.
 The Tarkhans entered Sikhism over a prolonged period of time.
 The Ramgarhia Sikhs trace their origin to Bhai Lalo of Eminabad, a Sikh of Guru Nanak.
 Guru Nanak is believed to have stayed with Lalo and shared a hymn with him where he chastises Babur for his invasion of India.
 According to Gurdial Singh Reehal (1979), at-least seventy-two Ramgarhia Sikhs are recorded in Sikh history working for the Sikh gurus.
+In 1612, Guru Hargobind stayed three months in Lahore upon the invitation of a carpenter named Jeeon in Lahore, with this location being marked by Gurdwara Chumalla Patshahi Chhevin (no longer extant).
 According to Reehal, Bhai Rupa was a Tarkhan who officiated the wedding of Guru Gobind Singh, with the descendants of Bhai Rupa being known as the Bagrian-wale.
 The Bagrian-wale served as priests for the later Phulkian states, by conducting the coronation ceremonies (tilak) and presiding over the royal weddings.